What is Sustainability? Beyond going ‘green’!

 The pursuit of sustainability can mean many different things to different people.
-Most commonly it means trying to meet the needs of the present, without compromising the ability of future generations to meet their own needs (Bruntland Commission) or harvesting resources without depleting or damaging them.
+Most commonly it means trying to meet the needs of the present, without compromising the ability of future generations to meet their own needs (Bruntland Commission).

-Furthermore, ‘Positive development’ goes beyond sustainable development (as coined by Janis Birkeland) to try to repair the living systems that humans have disrupted.
-The challenge is achieving this in a finite world.
+One way of looking at sustainability is by giving back to a depleted and vulnerable world through ‘Positive Development’ (as coined by Janis Birkeland).
+So it’s about trying to repair the living systems that humans have disrupted.
+The challenge is achieving this in a finite world and a growing population.

 For a ten minute overview of what sustainability might mean in the business context, here is an interview with Adam Werbach for the Harvard Business Review: